-This course takes an in-depth look at engine performance, including concepts in the diagnosis and repair of ignition, fuel, emission and related computer networks.
-This course presents engine theory and operation and studies the various engine designs utilized today.
-This course also takes an in-depth look at engine performance, including advanced concepts in the diagnosis and repair of ignition, fuel, emission and related computer networks.
-This course presents engine theory and operation and studies the various engine designs utilized today.
+Grade Level: 10-12 This course takes an in-depth look at engine performance, including concepts in the Course #: 7212 diagnosis and repair of ignition, fuel, emission and related computer networks.
+This course Length: 2 Semesters presents engine theory and operation and studies the various engine designs utilized today.
+Credit(s): 1 Credit per This course also takes an in-depth look at engine performance, including advanced concepts Semester: 2 Credits Maximum in the diagnosis and repair of ignition, fuel, emission and related computer networks.
+This Diploma: Counts as a Directed course presents engine theory and operation and studies the various engine designs utilized Elective or Elective for all today.
 Hybrid/Alternative fuel technology will also be introduced.

-Required Prerequisite: Principles of Automotive Services and Brake Systems, will be taken concurrently

-CTE Concentrator B - Automotive Services Pathway
+Diplomas Dual Credit Availability Required Prerequisite: Principles of Automotive Services and Brake Systems, will be taken concurrently CTE Concentrator B - Automotive Services Pathway